Confirmed Sessions in Istanbul

 Istanbul is recognized as the cultural, economic, and historic epicenter of Turkey.
 It straddles the Bosphorus Strait lying geographically and culturally in both Europe and Asia.
 This colorful and economically booming city is known for its magnificent architecture and varied ethnic influence seen throughout the city.

 Up until the year 330 ‘Istanbul’ was known as Byzantium founded by Greek Settlers, and then until 1453 was known as Constantinople.
 This city was once ruled by the Roman Empire, the Byzantine Empire, and the Ottoman Empire and only got its current name and status in 1930 by the Turkish Republic!
-Throughout the course of this city’s rich and multiplex history, its value shifted, and it wasn’t until the 70s which Istanbul experienced major demographic growth due to emigration which flourished this city’s economy.
+Throughout the course of this city’s rich and multiplex history, its value shifted, and it wasn’t until the 70s which Istanbul experienced major demographic growth due to immigration which flourished this city’s economy.

 The most astonishing aspect of this city is its shared continental position between Europe and Asia.
 You can easily cross onto either side and navigate around this Turkish city by Metro, Ferry, City buses, or even taxis.